AshleyT3/atbu/README.rst

    * **Gain insight toward helping with personal data consolidation/redundancy management:** Scan and compare hard drives and folders to detect duplication you might want to retire in order to, as one example, reallocate devices, or discover lack of duplication (redundancy) where you expected it.
       * Helps with manual review/consolidation efforts around cherised data/media files.
    * In addition to offline copies you can maintain of persistent file information, you can optionally instruct the tool to keep small persistent information sidecar files side-by-side next to cherished large media files (i.e., videos/photos), allowing you detect changes based on not only modified time/size changes, but also content changes.

-The remainder of this page is the getting started followed by walkthroughs for the two general areas outlined above.
-This README is a bit long but there's a contents section at the top to help you navigate it.
-I will look into setting up readthedocs.io but at this time, I just needed to get the repo going.

 .. _cloud-and-local-backup: